junfu96/CBLSTM-SNP/README.md

 ## 3. Adaptive Compensation

-[
+$$
 k(t)\odot z(t)
-]
+$$

-This is the key innovation of CBLSTM-SNP.
+This is the core innovation of CBLSTM-SNP.

 When excessive attenuation occurs, the compensation pathway restores useful information back into the hidden state.

-Unlike conventional recurrent models that only perform memory preservation and forgetting, CBLSTM-SNP explicitly introduces a recovery mechanism.
+Unlike conventional recurrent architectures that only perform memory preservation and forgetting, CBLSTM-SNP explicitly introduces a recovery mechanism.

 Conceptually: